flamsanct/flamsanct.github.io/polygon/README.md

 ## Option 1: Buy From an Exchange That Supports Direct Polygon Withdrawals

-Below is an incomplete list of examples of exchanges that *may* support direct Polygon withdrawals, but you must do your own research (DYOR) before making any purchases as this is subject to change at any time, and this should not be considered financial advice nor an endorsement of any of these exchanges.
+Below is an incomplete list of examples of exchanges that *may* support direct Polygon withdrawals, but you must do your own research (DYOR) before making any purchases as this is subject to change at any time, and this should not be an endorsement of any of these exchanges.

 - Moonpay
 - Crypto.com